Raphael Sbarge: Video games

-He also has voice acted for video games such as Grim Fandango, Star Wars: Knights of the Old Republic, and Star Wars: Knights of the Old Republic II: The Sith Lords as Carth Onasi; as RC-1262 "Scorch" in Star Wars: Republic Commando; and as Kaidan Alenko in the Mass Effect series.
+He also has voice acted for video games such as Grim Fandango, Star Wars: Knights of the Old Republic, and Star Wars: Knights of the Old Republic II: The Sith Lords as Carth Onasi; as RC-1262 "Scorch" in Star Wars: Republic Commando; as Kaidan Alenko in the Mass Effect series; and as chief scientist Jude Monserrate in The Outer Worlds 2.

 Directing

-In 2013, Sbarge began directing Web series, serving as executive producer and director of On Begley Street and Jenna's Studio.
+In 2013, Sbarge began directing web series, serving as executive producer and director of On Begley Street and Jenna's Studio.
 His 2017 short film The Bird Who Could Fly premiered at the Asians on Film Festival, and won Best Director, Best Ensemble, and Audience Awards at several Asian festivals around the US.
 He filmed Broadway actor Marty Moran in his Obie Award-winning play called The Tricky Part, which deals with male sexual abuse.
 It played many festivals around the US, winning Best Director at the Awareness Festival.

 Sbarge's 2019 documentary LA Foodways was nominated for an Emmy Award in the Education/Information category.
 LA Foodways is a one-hour feature documentary and a six-part series that he directed and produced.
 It debuted on KCET-PBS, which his production company, Wishing Well Entertainment, co-produced with the network.
 He has directed and produced several other films for KCET that have aired.
 His current feature, called Only in Theaters, had its theatrical premier at 7 theatres in Los Angeles in Nov.
 2022.
 The film follows a fourth generation family business, a beloved art house cinema chain with ties to the origins of Hollywood called the Laemmle Theaters, and received highly positive reviews.
-Only in Theaters is opened in New York at the IFC, and New Plaza Cinema’s on Jan 18th and 20th.
+Only in Theaters is opened in New York at the IFC, and New Plaza Cinema's on Jan 18th and 20th.
 It opened in the San Francisco area on February 24 at the Roxie Theater.
 After playing in over 70 theaters, Only in Theaters moved to On Demand.

-10 Days in Watts earned a Culture/History Emmy at the 76th LA Area Emmys on July 27th, 2024.
+10 Days in Watts earned a Culture/History Emmy at the 76th LA Area Emmys on July 27, 2024.

-Podcast

-Raphael Sbarge and Greg Laemmle, owner of Laemmle Theatres, started a podcast called Inside the Arthouse in August 2024.
-The podcast is an “insider’s” perspective on filmmakers & People responsible for films appearing on arthouse screens across the United States.

 Environmentalism

-Sbarge, actor Ed Begley Jr., and Rachelle Carson Begley launched an environmentalist non-profit organization called Green Wish, aimed at donating to local green organizations through donations at retailers throughout the country.
+Sbarge, actor Ed Begley Jr., and Rachelle Carson Begley launched Green Wish, an environmentalist non-profit organization aimed at donating to local green organizations through donations at retailers throughout the country.
 Sbarge was also executive producer of On Begley Street, a web series chronicling the deconstruction of Begley's home and the "building of North America's greenest, most sustainable home."